Skip to main content

 Well scripted, the first series exposes the conflicting modern life with logooli traditional observations.
 Disco Matanga is both a tragedy and a comedy to the youthly generation who are developing a big preference of urban life.

-In the 10 episodes of series 1, Awinja’s brother (Izianunu) dies.
+In the 20 episodes of serieses 1 and 2, Awinja’s brother (Izianunu) dies.
 She steals the body from the city for custom rural burial.
 Through the days to burial much more is revealed about Izianunu.
 Peer diseased’s friends visiting from the city are mere revelers than mourners - potent to cause more harm to the unsuspecting villagers; mock, steal, lie, get free sex.

 Yet again it would evade the senses of many where the comedy overtakes an important traditional practice.
 The ugly is beautified in comedy.